kubevirt/user-guide/workloads/virtual-machines/life-cycle.md

 # Life-cycle

-Every `VirtualMachine` represents a single virtual machine _instance_.
+Every `VirtualMachineInstance` represents a single virtual machine _instance_.
-In general, the management of VirtualMachines is kept similar to how `Pods` are managed: Every VM that is defined in the cluster is expected to be running, just like Pods.
+In general, the management of VirtualMachineInstances is kept similar to how `Pods` are managed: Every VM that is defined in the cluster is expected to be running, just like Pods.
-Deleting a VirtualMachine is equivalent to shutting it down, this is also equivalent to how Pods behave.
+Deleting a VirtualMachineInstance is equivalent to shutting it down, this is also equivalent to how Pods behave.

 FIXME needs to be reworked.